 Curls for Days

-A curly texture lends itself marvellously to an androgynously styled look; it provides just the right amount of personality and movement but in a manageable length.
-Play with blunt layers to add some weight and heft (and to avoid frizz), and maximize your dimension with a curl-defining product, like Bed Head by TIGI On the Rebound to finish.
+A curly texture lends itself marvelously to an androgynously styled look; it provides just the right amount of personality and movement but in a manageable length.
+Play with blunt layers to add some weight and heft (and to avoid frizz), and maximize your dimension with a curl-defining product, like The Good Stuff Curl Definition Jelly to finish.

 6. Big Waves